gcatbiobank/GCAT_panel/genotyping/Pindel_genotype_insertions/Readme.md

-# Genotype Long insertions from Pindel
+# Genotype Long insertions detected by Pindel

 The genotyper for the de novo insertions detected by Pindel has been done in Python2.
 To execute "regenotyping_pindel_bam.py" script you need to import the following modules: